-- Sign a pledge on quizzes, tests and papers that affirms the student's pledge of academic honesty.
+- 1. Sign a pledge on quizzes, tests and papers that affirms the student's pledge of academic honesty.
 The pledge shall be "I hereby affirm that I have neither given nor received unauthorized help on this exam, paper, or assignment."
 (Signature).
 Refusing to sign this statement is a violation of the Honor Code. - 2.
 Abide by the following examination policy as stated in the School of Pharmacy Catalog and course syllabi:

 The following policy and procedures were developed through faculty consensus to create an examination environment that ensures academic integrity while inculcating professional behavior among student pharmacists.
 These procedures emulate the requirements of national standardized examinations, which student pharmacists will be required to take before and upon graduation.
-For remote exams, refer to procedure documents on the University Course Learning Management System.